 Two-Wheelers.
 Electrovaya signed a Memorandum of Understanding with Hero Electric in December 2009 that sets out the general principals of a joint venture for the development and sale of zero-emission battery electric scooters and motorcycles.
-Hero Electric is a wholly-owned subsidiary of Hero Group, which ranks amongst the Top 10 Indian Business Houses with an estimated turnover of US\$4.2 billion for the fiscal year 2008-2009.
-Its subsidiary Hero MotoCorp (formerly Hero Honda) is the world's largest manufacturer of two-wheeled electric vehicles and controls over half the market for two-wheelers in India, with over 54 million units sold in the fiscal year 2010-2011.
+Hero Electric is a wholly-owned subsidiary of Hero Group, which ranks amongst the Top 10 Indian Business Houses with an estimated turnover of US\$1.6 billion in 2012.
+Its subsidiary Hero MotoCorp (formerly Hero Honda) is the world's largest manufacturer of two-wheeled electric vehicles and controls over half the market for two-wheelers in India, with over 6 million units old in fiscal year 2012-13.